Considering a PhD in Art and Architectural History?

 The PhD Program in Art and Architectural History enrolls approximately five students per year.
 All students receive a five-year package that includes full-tuition remission, health insurance, and a generous stipend.
 Students with either a BA or an MA in art history, architectural history, or related fields are encouraged to apply for the PhD program.
-Students who are admitted into the program with a BA can apply for an 'in process' MA on their way to the PhD degree and must write a Qualifying Paper.
-Qualifying Paper Guidelines (pdf) >
+We are committed to the identification, retention, mentoring, and graduation of a highly talented and diverse graduate student population.

 Six things prospective applicants need to know: